meyerclemon/tap-room-react/README.md

 #### Open Locally
 1. Navigate to the application directory: `$ cd TapRoom`
-2. Run the command: `$ npm run start`
+2. `$ npm run start`: runs app in development mode
-3. Navigate to localhost:8080 to see application
+3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Built With
 * Visual Studio Code (Text Editor)